home-assistant/home-assistant.io/source/_integrations/knx.markdown

 ## Climate

-The `knx` climate platform is used as an interface to KNX thermostats and room controllers.
+The KNX climate platform is used as an interface to KNX thermostats and room controllers.

 To use your KNX thermostats in your installation, add the following lines to your top level [KNX Integration](/integrations/knx) configuration key in `configuration.yaml`: